riot-ci/RIOT/examples/posix_select/README.md

 2019-12-17 16:47:01,796 # Hello World!
 ```

-Alternatively, with `native` or if your host also can connect to board, you can
+Alternatively, with `native` or if your host also can connect to the board, you
-also use [`netcat`][netcat] to send multiple packets simultaneously.
-E.g. when
+can also use [`netcat`][netcat] to send multiple packets simultaneously.
+E.g.
-the node is connected to the host via the interface `tapbr0`:
+when the node is connected to the host via the interface `tapbr0`:

 ```sh
 echo -ne "Hello World!" | nc -6u "fe80::78b9:ecff:fe96:8279%tapbr0" 4973 & \